 Referral Process

-1. Once an opening has been identified, the housing provider will contact the Priority List Manager to receive an eligible household off of the HMIS or non-HMIS Priority List.
-The Priority List Manager will provide a name of an eligible household within 3 business days of the request.
+1. Once an opening has been identified, the housing provider will complete the referral request form via Google Docs to receive an eligible household off of the HMIS or non-HMIS Priority List.
+The Priority List Manager will provide 3 referrals for eligible households for each program vacancy (whenever possible)within 3 business days of the request.
 The housing provider will then make every attempt to contact the referred household.
 Provider will document all attempts including contacting secondary/emergency contact at least 3 times in 5 business days.
 If the housing provider is not able to contact participant, then documentation of attempts to contact should be sent to the Priority List Manager.
 If the same participant is referred to a second program at a later date, and the housing provider cannot contact them, then documentation of attempts to contact should be sent to the Priority List Manager and the participant will be marked as inactive on the list.
+All CES Households will remain active of the CES Priority List until the household has identified housing or is no longer reachable as outlined in the NE CoC CES Policies.

 2. Agencies must provide clear guidelines and expectations to participant for follow-up once referral has been accepted.